FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/compile_binary.md

 ## 3. Compile

-**The compiled Air version binary is located in 'FISCO-BCOS/build/fisco-bcos-air/fisco-bcos-air'Path。**
+**The compiled Air version binary is located in the path 'FISCO-BCOS / build / fisco-bcos-air / fisco-bcos-air'。**

 **Compile all binaries corresponding to the Pro version of the Rpc service, Gateway service, Executor service, and node service.
 The path is as follows:**

-- Rpc Service: 'FISCO-BCOS/build/fisco-bcos-tars-service/RpcService/main/BcosRpcService`
+- Rpc service: 'FISCO-BCOS / build / fisco-bcos-tars-service / RpcService / main / BcosRpcService'
-- Gateway Service: 'FISCO-BCOS/build/fisco-bcos-tars-service/GatewayService/main/BcosGatewayService`
+- Gateway service: 'FISCO-BCOS / build / fisco-bcos-tars-service / GatewayService / main / BcosGatewayService'
-- Executor Service: 'FISCO-BCOS/build/fisco-bcos-tars-service/ExecutorService/main/BcosExecutorService`
+- Executor service: 'FISCO-BCOS / build / fisco-bcos-tars-service / ExecutorService / main / BcosExecutorService'
-- Blockchain Node Service: 'FISCO-BCOS/build/fisco-bcos-tars-service/NodeService/main/BcosNodeService`、`FISCO-BCOS/build/fisco-bcos-tars-service/NodeService/main/BcosMaxNodeService`
+- Blockchain node services: 'FISCO-BCOS / build / fisco-bcos-tars-service / NodeService / main / BcosNodeService', 'FISCO-BCOS / build / fisco-bcos-tars-service / NodeService / main / BcosMaxNodeService'

 **If it is too slow to pull dependencies from GitHub during compilation, you can do the following to speed up:**